zntheory/itu-bds-sdse/lessons/06-git-basics/A-introduction.md

 ## Some facts

-- git is an acyclic graph
+- Git is an acyclic graph

 </br>

-- in git, each commit is a node in the graph, and each node has a parent (except the first commit), and each pointer is a child to parent relationship
+- In git, each commit is a node in the graph, and each node has a parent (except the first commit), and each pointer is a child to parent relationship

 </br>

-- if *untracked* files are deleted they are lost forever, **so commit early and often**—you can always change history to turn it into one commit (squashing)
+- If *untracked* files are deleted they are lost forever, **so commit early and often**—you can always change history to turn it into one commit (squashing)

 </br>
 </br>